MStarmans91/WORC/README.md

 maximally profit from our toolbox.

 ### Fastr Configuration
-The installation will create a FASTR configuration file in the ~/.fastr/config.d folder.
+The installation will create a FASTR configuration file in the $HOME/.fastr/config.d folder.
 This file is used for configuring fastr, the pipeline execution toolbox we use.
+More information can be found at [the FASTR website](http://fastr.readthedocs.io/en/stable/static/file_description.html#config-file).
-These mounts are used to locate the WORC tools and your inputs and outputs.
+In this file, so called mounts are defined, which are used to locate the WORC tools and your inputs and outputs.
 Please inspect the mounts and change them if neccesary.

-Note: We use the site package to automatically find the WORC installation directory in this file.
+Note: We use the site Python package to automatically find the WORC installation directory in this file.
 The site package does however not work in virtual environments.
 You will therefore have to change the packagedir directory manually to the folder your WORC installation is located.

-More information can be found at [the FASTR website](http://fastr.readthedocs.io/en/stable/static/file_description.html#config-file)

-If you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration (~/.fastr/config.py).
+If you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration ($HOME/.fastr/config.py).
 This concerns the following additions:

 ```
 # Add the WORC FASTR tools and type paths